rikiyay/covid19/README.md

 - In summary

-    - Social distancing works for flattening the curve.
+    - Social distancing does flatten the curve.
-    - If we quit social distancing too early, we'll see outbreak.
+    - If we quit social distancing too early, we'll still see a surge.
-    - Lightswich has a potential to decrease total period for social distancing.
+    - Lightswich could be a promising method to decrease total social distancing period.

 ![](concats/concat_overlayed_all.png)